 - 4:00 pm - 8:00 pm - Edgartown on the Fourth is classic Americana and Fella Caters offers you a classic American cookout - burgers and dogs with all the fixins' and much more!
 Bring the family, spread out your blanket and relax and enjoy a great meal while waiting for the parade to start.
 Free marching band concerts in the Old Whaling Church before and after the parade are fun for the whole family.
 Food is sold and served a la carte and tickets are not needed to attend.
 It's a great place to have a casual dinner after the parade and before the fireworks!

-Chatham - 9:30 am - Chatham’s Independence Day Parade, which started in 1908, is one of the oldest in the United States.
-It attracts over 20,000 spectators and showcases the pride of the community, its visitors and residents.2016 theme for the Fourth of July Parade - Freedom Is Not Free.
+- 9:30 am - Chatham’s Independence Day Parade, which started in 1908, is one of the oldest in the United States.
+It attracts over 20,000 spectators and showcases the pride of the community, its visitors and residents.
+2017 theme for the Fourth of July Parade - Chatham for the Holidays!

 - 10:00 am - Children and families dress in creative Uncle Sam costumes.
 Beginning at the Village Green at 10:00 am, they parade down Main Street to Margaret E. Noonan Park where a patriotic sing along will take place.